Canonical connection on contact manifolds: Properties of the Levi-Civita Connection on contact manifolds

-in general now, and hence there is no obvious analog of the fundamental 2 form $\Phi$ defined as in \cite{kobayashi-nomizu} for the contact case.
+However, we remark $ \langle JX, JY\rangle \neq \langle X, Y\rangle $ in general now, and hence there is no obvious analog of the fundamental 2 form $\Phi$ defined as in \cite{kobayashi-nomizu} for the contact case.
 This is the main reason that is responsible for the differences arising in the various relevant formulae between the contact case and the almost Hermitian case.